mochi/mochikit/doc/rst/MochiKit/Visual.rst

         An effect class constructor function.

     options:
-        The effect options (see the effect classes).
+        The effect options (see the respective effect class).
 A special ``speed`` value will be added to the effect ``delay`` for each additional element in the list.
 This cause the effects to not run exactly in parallel by default.

         ========= =================
         speed     ``0.1``